 - Feeling of warmth in the leg

-Only a doctor has the tools and education to diagnose deep vein thrombosis, as other conditions can present signs and symptoms similar to DVT.
+Only a doctor has the tools and education to diagnose VTE, as other conditions can present similar signs and symptoms.

 Next, doctors perform a physical exam of the legs.
 They look for signs of swelling, the presence of visible varicose veins, tenderness of the calf or thigh, skin redness, or signs of chronic venous insufficiency.

 Physicians then perform a venous ultrasound, which is a non-invasive imaging test that can help doctors determine if a clot is present inside the vein.
-Doctors prescribe deep vein thrombosis treatment based on what they find in the patient’s history, exam, and ultrasound.
+Doctors prescribe treatment based on what they find in the patient’s history, exam, and ultrasound.

-Medical treatment, along with the body’s own healing process, can cure deep vein thrombosis.
+Medical treatment, along with the body’s own healing process, can cure venous thromboembolism.